creative-eye/angular-seed/README.md

 #TODO
-Add configuration and end to end testing as well as unit testing.
+Add end to end testing as well as unit testing.